inchworks/picinch/docs/administrator.md

 It is also possible to add static pages using templates.
 These take more effort to understand and change, but give full control over page layouts.
 See [Customisation]({{ site.baseurl }}{% link customisation.md %}).

 ## Page Layout
-Each page section has a block of text, or an image or video, or both.
+Each page section has a block of text, or a media file, or both.
 Markdown is supported for the text.
+Media files can be images, videos or PDF documents.

 A section format specifies the layout of the section: